 Housing of Malaysian earth tiger tarantula

 To house an Omothymus schioedtei tarantula, we recommend using a large plastic or wooden aquarium (at least 2 feet long by 1 foot wide) with at least 10-inch deep substrates, such as plasterboard, wood chips, or gravel.
 We’ve found that a large aquarium is best for housing earth tigers because it can provide the necessary humidity, heat, and airflow.
+Read about old world tarantulas to discover more about their fascinating behavior and unique habitats.

 It is important to take good care of an earth tiger tarantula.
 For example, you should never let the humidity in its container get too high.
 A humidity level of 30% to 50% is ideal.
 This portion allows the tarantula to regulate its body temperature.
 At the same time, the humidity levels should never be too low either.
 Make sure that the humidity stays between 30% and 50%.
 An adequate amount of environmental moisture will allow your earth tiger tarantula to produce silk and shed its old skin.
 Make sure that the container has ventilation holes.